 Students at Parkfield participate in a dance program that is sequentially structured to ensure maximum development of the elements, skills and processes of dance over the students’ years of primary school.
 Throughout the program, students are exposed to a variety of dance genres and come to have an appreciation for the expressive quality of dance.
 The program provides for extension and culminates in showcasing performance groups.
 The program is also a vehicle to support concepts taught in other learning areas.

-We currently have three extension dance groups.
-Students in Years 5 & 6 are invited to audition for a placed with the Spirit of the Park (Irish Dance), Boys in Boots (Tap & Body Percussion) & Street Dance (Hip Hop).
+We currently have two extension dance groups.
+Students in Years 5 & 6 are invited to audition for a place with the Spirit of the Park (Irish dance) and Boys in Boots (Tap & Body Percussion).
 These groups are provided with opportunities throughout the year to perform for their peer groups, parents and the wider community.

 Science at Parkfield